yvzfth/docx_merge/README.md

 - If SmartScreen warns, choose “More info” → “Run anyway”.
 - Ship the entire folder under `dist\SummaryQuickMerge` or re-run with `--onefile` (advanced).
+- The build script prefers `SummaryQuickMerge.spec`, which bundles required data for `python-docx`/`docxcompose` and includes `lxml` hidden imports.

+Packaging details:

+- Data files from `python-docx` and `docxcompose` are collected so templates/styles are available in the bundled app.
+- Hidden imports for `lxml` (`lxml.etree`, `lxml._elementpath`) are added so XML parsing works in the packaged binary.

+### Troubleshooting (packaged app)

+- If the app fails during merging, a popup will show the full error and traceback.
+- A background log is also written to: `~/Desktop/SummaryQuickMergeLogs/app.log`.
+- If you rebuilt the app without the spec file, rebuild using the provided scripts so template data is bundled correctly.

 ### How it works (high level)